mosip/documentation/docs/Registration-Processor-APIs.md

 ## 4.1 Manual Verification Assignment API

 - #### `POST /registrationprocessor/v1/manualverification/assignment`
-This API is used to assign one single unassigned applicant record to the input user.
+This API is used to assign one single unassigned applicant record to the manual adjudicator.

 #### Resource URL
 https://mosip.io/registrationprocessor/v1/manualverification/assignment